-Murray and Rumsey Rose gardens are maintained to a high standard with recent conservation and adaptation landscape works at the George Street Gatehouse, and the restoration of Murray Gardens and Creek and most of the palisade fence along O'Connell Street.
+Murray and Rumsey Rose gardens are maintained to a high standard with recent conservation and adaptation landscape works to the George Street Gatehouse, and restoration works to Murray Gardens and Creek and most of the palisade fence along O'Connell Street.

-Figure 65.
+Fiaure 61.
 Love Token, Paperbark Playground